alb2001/dextools-python/README.md

 ## Getting Started
-To get started, initiate a DextoolsAPI instance object by passing your API key:
+To get started, import the package, and initiate a DextoolsAPI instance object by passing your API key:
 ```
+from dextools_python import DextoolsAPI
 dextools = DextoolsAPI(api_key)
 ```